sunsmarterjie/SDL-Skeleton/README.md

    **This is a toolbox for object skeleton detection, which can also be used for other pixel-wise binary classification tasks, such as edge detection, building extraction and road extraction.
 This code is based on the implementation of  [HED](https://github.com/s9xie/hed) and [SRN](https://github.com/KevinKecc/SRN).**

 This project includes most skeleton detection methods, such as HED, SRN, HiFi, DeepFlux and our new work Ada-LSN.
+Ada-LSN achieved the state-of-the-art results across all skeleton dataset, for example, we achieved 0.786 performace on sklarge dataset.

 <p align="center">
   <img src="results/result_skeleton.png" alt="skeleton" width="68%">